This scheme closed to applications on 31 March 2021

 The scheme has been designed to support Manchester businesses we know have seen a big drop in trade, but who have been ineligible for other Government grant schemes.

-Grant payments will cover the period of national lockdown from 5 January 2021 to 15 February 2021 in line with Government guidance.
-If the national lockdown is extended beyond 15 February, further payments may be made.
+Grant payments will cover the period of national lockdown from 5 January 2021 to 15 February 2021 and 16 February to 31 March 2021 in line with Government guidance.
+If the national lockdown is extended beyond 31 March, further payments may be made.

 - Businesses in Manchester with Business Rates liability or fixed property costs who have been significantly impacted by the downturn in: